Everything You Need to Know About Cabinet Grade Plywood: A Comprehensive Guide

 • Smooth-Surfaced Plywood: One of the distinguishing characteristics of cabinet grade plywood is its smooth, even surface, which is ideal for finishing with stains, paints, or veneers.

 • Veneered Plywood: The top layer, or veneer, is typically made from hardwoods such as maple, birch, or oak.
-This veneer gives the plywood its polished appearance and is resistant to imperfections like knots or gaps, making it perfect for visible surfaces.
+This veneer gives the ply its polished appearance and is resistant to imperfections like knots or gaps, making it perfect for visible surfaces.

 cabinet grade plywood